Icinga/icingaweb2-module-training/doc/11-Translations.md

 ## No-Op Translation

-You can also mark a string for available translation without actually translating it immediately.
+You can also mark a string available for translation without it being translated immediately.

 This is done with the `N_()` method.
-It will make the given string available to translate when running `icingacli translation refresh`, but will simply return it without the translation
+It will make the given string available to translate when running `icingacli translation refresh`, but will simply return it without the translation.

 ```php
 N_('Hello World')